galaxyproject/training-material/topics/data-science/tutorials/python-venv/tutorial.md

 additional external libraries.

 Virtual environments are not just a feature of Python - all modern programming languages use them to isolate code of a specific project and make it easier to develop, run, test and share code with others.
-In this episode, we learn how to set up a virtual environment to develop our code and manage our external dependencies.
+In this tutorial, we learn how to set up a virtual environment to develop our code and manage our external dependencies.

 > <agenda-title></agenda-title>